Man Mountain Marko: MC2

 The Marvel Comics 2 universe shows that Marko is still active in the MC2 universe, and is in charge of the Maggia of New York.
 He later appears in the new Spectacular Spider-Girl series as the underling for the new Maggia Crime boss of New York.

 In other media

-Man Mountain Marko appeared in the 1981 Spider-Man animated television series episode "Wrath of the Sub-Mariner" voiced by Jack Angel.
-This version is Silvermane's henchman and was with him when Spider-Man stopped Silvermane's limo, resulting in a brief fight between Spider-Man and Marko.
-While attending a meeting involving Silvermane, the Kingpin, Hammerhead, and Caesar Cicero on a yacht, Marko fights and is defeated by Namor before he is subdued by Spider-Man.
+Man Mountain Marko appears in the Spider-Man episode "Wrath of the Sub-Mariner". voiced by Jack Angel.
+This version is Silvermane's henchman.